 Financial planning is an important thing to be aware of and to start doing; regardless of where you are in your life or what kind of relationship you have with money, financial planning can help you out.

-As mentioned above, financial planning will touch on things like savings, investing, spending, and financial health, but these are just the major categories that have much more to them, and so they encompass a few different things:
+As mentioned above, financial planning will touch on things like savings, investing, debt like installment loans, spending, and financial health, but these are just the major categories that have much more to them, and so they encompass a few different things:

 Saving is a huge part of financial planning, without it, it can be challenging to reach any short-term or long-term financial goals.
 Here are some of the different areas of savings you will likely come across when navigating personal finance: